meetar/fjord.style/about.md

 "Fjord style" is an appreciation of layers, weatherproofing, clearly-marked routes, non-skid surfaces, dark neutrals with bright accents, and lists of things which turn out to be metaphors.

-Currently, I mediate between designers and engineers from my studio on the edge of the woods on the Oregon coast.
+Currently, I mediate between designers and engineers from the edge of the woods on the Oregon coast.

 You can reach me here:<br>
 <a href="https://github.com/meetar/">https://github.com/meetar/</a><br>